How Long Does Fresh Lime Juice Last In Fridge?

 Lime juice is a versatile ingredient that adds a refreshing citric flavor to various dishes and drinks.
 However, like any other perishable food item, it also has a limited shelf life.
 The lifespan of freshly squeezed lime juice greatly depends on several factors.

-See also Is Lemon Juice The Same As A Lemon?
+See also Is Lemon Juice Good For Eczema?

 Understanding these factors is essential to ensure that you make the most of your lime juice while keeping it fresh and flavorful.
 Let’s explore the key factors influencing the longevity of lime juice.